All comparisonsTask Managers

 Apple Reminders

-OmniFocus fails first because productivity frameworks must be learned first.
+OmniFocus fails first because it breaks when productivity frameworks must be learned first.

 Verdict